Plaza Hawaii Kai

 No analysis available

-I looked for phrases like parking waitlist, waiting list, or join waitlist for parking and found nothing.
-Based on the remarks available, there is no evidence that the building uses a parking waitlist system.
+I looked for terms like parking waitlist, parking waiting list, or joining a list for parking and found no evidence.
+Based on the available remarks, there is no indication that parking is managed through a waitlist.

 No analysis available